morfrog/Text2Images/README.md

 # Text2Images
-Converts lines of text to individual images, wath various options such as font, color, padding.
+Converts lines of text to individual images, with various options such as font, color, padding.